From Spike Island to Singapore.

 A letter had been forwarded to me from our old flat.
 It was from Reni, The Stone Roses drummer.
-It included two tickets for Spike Island and a note scribbled on the back of his electricity bill saying ‘I hope you didn’t pay for that meal.’
+It included two tickets for Spike Island and a note scribbled on the back of his telephone bill saying ‘thanks for the free meal.’

 Needless to say, I was chuffed to bits!
 I had already bought my Spike Island tickets, which meant Rudy and Amanda could now come too.

 1–25 April – 1990 Strangeways Prison riot in Manchester.

 The opening night of a new club run by Roger from the Falcon, Headspin, was on April 3rd at The Borderline in central London.
 Ride headlined, it was a secret gig.
 Swervedriver went on first.
 I ended up at Headspin on many Tuesdays nights over the next few years.